ubclaunchpad/inertia/README.md

 ssh-rsa <...>
 ```

 The Inertia daemon requires readonly access to your GitHub repository.
-Add it to your GitHub repository settings at the URL provided in the output.
+Add the deploy key to your GitHub repository settings at the URL provided in the output - this will grant the daemon access to clone your repository.

 2. A GitHub webhook URL: